What is Rapid Prototyping?

 Cost reduction

-Rapid prototyping allows prototypes to be made without the need for expensive tooling, while guaranteeing the performance of the final product.
-We are therefore able to explore different variants of the product under development in order to select the most appropriate solution.
-This is extremely important because the purpose of the prototype is precisely to validate, or not, the concept developed and the absence of a mold allows for an infinite number of changes.
+Additive manufacturing makes it possible to produce prototypes without the need for costly tooling, while guaranteeing the performance of the final product.
+We can therefore explore different variants of the product under development, and select the most appropriate solution.
+This is extremely important, as the purpose of the prototype is precisely to validate, or not, the concept developed, and the absence of a mold allows an infinite number of changes.

 Time saving

-Without a mold to modify or reproduce, it is “enough” to modify the 3D file to correct the problem identified on the previous version.
-A quick communication is then established between the design office and the service provider producing the prototype.
+With no molds to modify or reproduce, all you have to do is modify the 3D file to correct the problem identified on the previous version.
+Rapid communication is then established between the design office and the service provider producing the prototype.

-As mentioned above, topological optimization, which consists in modifying the design of the part in order to optimize its mass, mechanical resistance and/or cost, also allows to accelerate the rapid prototyping process.
+As mentioned above, topological optimization, which involves modifying the part design to optimize mass, mechanical strength and/or cost, also speeds up the rapid prototyping process.
 The optimized part will generally be lighter while offering the same strength.
-Less material means faster and cheaper production, which is critical in certain industries such as aerospace and automotive.
+Less material means faster and cheaper production, which is critical in certain industries such as aeronautics and automotive.

 Improved communication

-Whether it’s to exchange between a company’s internal teams (technical/marketing/sales/management), with customers or investors, a prototype clearly facilitates communication.
-Rapid prototyping allows engineers to thoroughly test prototypes that look and perform like final products, reducing the risk of usability and manufacturing issues before moving to production.
+Whether it’s to facilitate communication between a company’s internal teams (technical/marketing/sales/management), with customers or investors, a prototype clearly facilitates communication.
+Additive manufacturing enables engineers to thoroughly test prototypes whose appearance and performance are similar to those of final products, reducing the risk of user and manufacturing problems before moving on to production.

-The disadvantages of 3D printing for rapid prototyping
+The disadvantages of 3D printing for additive manufacturing

-There are many additive manufacturing or 3D printing technologies.
+There are many different additive manufacturing or 3D printing technologies.
 Although it has a modern image and recent technology, 3D printing has been around since the 1980s.
-Of course, over time, the original simple technology has greatly expanded into different approaches and using more and more different materials.
+Of course, over time, the original simple technology has been greatly developed, giving rise to different approaches and using more and more different materials.

-(FDM), which uses a wide range of low-cost plastic materials.
-We work with e-motion Techa French company, but also with
+• 3D printing using Fused Deposition Modelling (FDM), which uses a wide range of low-cost plastic materials.
+We work withe-motion Techa French company, but also with Stratasysone of the market leaders.

-(SLA), allows us to create prototypes almost identical to the final product thanks to its printing quality equivalent to injection molding.
-It also allows the production of translucent and transparent parts.
+• The stereolithography (SLA) enables us to create prototypes that are virtually identical to the final product, thanks to a printing quality equivalent to injection molding.
+It can also be used to produce translucent and transparent parts.
 We have recently invested in very large machines from the company

 Raplas